Eleganceinfolab/app_upgrader_flutter/README.md

   or may not be displayed, defaults to ```null```

 ## Minimum App Version
-The `upgrader` package can enforce a minimum app version simply by adding a version number to the description field in the app stores.
+The `app_upgrader_flutter` package can enforce a minimum app version simply by adding a version number to the description field in the app stores.

 For the Android Play Store, use this format: